-PREREQUISITES Mathematics MATH 3 Introduction to Calculus 2 MATH 8 Calculus of Functions of One and Several Variables 2 courses Physics PHYS 13 Introductory Physics I (or PHYS 3-4) 1-2 courses REQUIRED COURSES Core courses (choose 1) ENGS 21 Introduction to Engineering 1 course ENGS 22 Systems Electives (choose 3) Any engineering sciences course numbered above 20 (excluding 80 and 87) 3 course numbered above 20 3 c
+PREREQUISITES Mathematics MATH 3 Introduction to Calculus 2 courses Mathematics MATH 8 Calculus of Functions of One and Several Variables 2 courses Physics PHYS 13 Introductory Physics I (or PHYS 3-4) 1-2 co REQUIRED COURSES Core courses ENGS 21 introduction to Engineering 1 course Electives (choose 3) Any engineering sciences course numbered above 20 (excluding 80 and 87).
+To be coherent with the student's major field of study and approved, upon petition, by the Chair of Engineering Sciences.
+3 courses

-For advice, contact the chair of Engineering Sciences, Professor Erland Schulson, and the chair of the department of the major.
+For advice, contact the chair of Engineering Sciences, Professor Douglas Van Citters, and the chair of the department of the major.